How can parents promote the use of accessible technology in schools?

 - Educate yourself on how technology is used in your child's classroom and school.
 What software is used?
 What Web sites are used?
 What types of assignments are given?

 - Determine what barriers your child is facing or is expected to face in technology-enhanced instructional activities.
-Are computers, software, Web sites and other technology accessible to him/her?
+Are computers, software, Web sites and other technology accessible to them?

 - Alert your child's teacher or computer lab manager of accessibility barriers you identify.
 If your child has an IEP, bring up these issues in IEP meetings.